Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-Please consider memorial contributions in Dean’s memory for the Salisbury Volunteer Fire Department, P.O.
-Box 69, Salisbury Center, New York 13329 and please note in the memo, “In Memory of Dean F. Mowers” in order for the donation to be properly acknowledged.
+In lieu of floral offerings, please consider memorial contributions for the Hilltop Volunteer Fire Department, 7770 State Highway 29, Dolgeville, New York 13329.
+Please note in the memo area of your check, “In Memory of Betty A. Weaver” for the donation to be properly acknowledged.

-To leave a message of sympathy for the Mowers Family, please visit www.millerplonkafuneralhome.com and sign the tribute wall or leave a photo or memory for his memory book.
+To leave a message of sympathy for the Weaver Family, please visit www.millerplonkafuneralhome.com and sign the tribute wall within the website.